Community Counseling Program Practitioners

 “Counseling is effective and can help make life worth living,” she said.
 “Each day can be a new beginning and should be enjoyed.”

-McElderry believes that a critical part of a therapist’s relationship with a client is trust.
+McElderry believes that a critical part of a practitioner’s relationship with a client is trust.
 The program strives to be a safe place where people can find support.

 “Methodist represents a family that is trusted, respected and devoted to the community,” she said.
 “I’m proud to be connected to a group of highly skilled professionals who honestly care about our services and the people we care for.”